mleftwich/TeamProfiler/README.md

   ## Guidelines
-   None
+   Framework set up to allow for 3 types of employee - managers, engineers, and interns.
+Reach out if customisation needed.

   ## Tests
-   All test were run using node's Jest.
+   All tests were run using node's Jest.
 Tests to check all classes functioning correctly.

   ## License